contentlayerdev/website/content/docs/100-getting-started/100-full-tutorial.md

 - `body`: An object that contains the `raw` content from the markdown file and the converted `html` string.
 (This is built into Contentlayer by default and does not have to be defined.)
 - `url`: A string that takes the name of the file (without the extension) and prepends `/posts/` to it, thus defining that path at which that content will be available on your site.
 (More on this soon.)

-## 4. Add Post Layout
+## 4. Add Post Content

-Let's add some content and then build out a basic view for each post in the blog.

-### Add Post Content

 Create a few markdown files in a `posts` directory and add some content to those files.

-Here's an example of what a post file at `posts/lorem-ipsum.md` might look like:
+Here's an example of what a post file at `posts/post-01.md` might look like:

 ```md
 ---